jayagullano/C3CodeChallenge/README.md

 		- Regular Expressions are possible solution.

 - Display Reporting.
+	- The purpose of this step is to display the information calculated from the algorithm stated previously in a manner that is readible to the user.
 	- We then set a state variable for the total addresses, and if the total addresses is -1 (default), nothing is displayed, meaning possible loading.